NourAl-Qaisi/amanai-healthcare-rag-chatbot/README.md

 Supported intents include:

-Greeting
+-Greeting
-Small Talk
+-Small Talk
-Gratitude
+-Gratitude
-Goodbye
+-Goodbye
-Identity
+-Identity
-Capabilities
+-Capabilities
-Clarification
+-Clarification
-Healthcare
+-Healthcare
-Out-of-Domain
+-Out-of-Domain
-Prompt Injection
+-Prompt Injection
-Emergency
+-Emergency

 3. Embedding

 Healthcare questions are converted into multilingual embeddings using:

-paraphrase-multilingual-MiniLM-L12-v2
+-paraphrase-multilingual-MiniLM-L12-v2

 4. Retrieval

-FAISS performs semantic similarity search against the healthcare knowledge base and retrieves the most relevant documents.
+-FAISS performs semantic similarity search against the healthcare knowledge base and retrieves the most relevant documents.

 5. Context

-The retrieved documents are provided as healthcare context to the language model.
+-The retrieved documents are provided as healthcare context to the language model.

 6. Generation

-Google Gemini generates the final response based on the retrieved context.
+-Google Gemini generates the final response based on the retrieved context.

 🌍 Arabic & English Support

 AmanAI supports both Arabic and English.

-The system retrieves information using multilingual embeddings and generates the response in the same language as the user's question.
+-The system retrieves information using multilingual embeddings and generates the response in the same language as the user's question.

 Arabic Question → Arabic Response